ibm-cloud-docs/billing-usage/service-level-commit.md

-You can commit to spending a set amount on one or more on-prem services over a specific period and enjoy discounts in return.
+You can commit to spend a set amount on one or more on-premises services over a specific period and enjoy discounts in return.
 If you expect to generate a large amount of usage for services deployed on-premises, like {{site.data.keyword.powerSysFull}} or {{site.data.keyword.IBMz}}, you might want to consider purchasing services this way.